vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 ![image](/assets/2023-12-09/030.png)

 The next screenshot shows all the import parameters.
-To determine the workplace capacity, we need to know the start and end date, the workplace and also the plant.
-These four parameters are all Imports.
+To determine the workplace capacity, we need to know the start and end date, the workplace, and also the plant.
+These four parameters are all imports.

 ![image](/assets/2023-12-09/040.png)

 The last step is to define a table.
-As you can see in the screenshot the type of the table referes to the DDIC structure we created earlier.
+As you can see in the screenshot, the type of the table refers to the DDIC structure we created earlier.

 ![image](/assets/2023-12-09/050.png)

-After all requirements are done, we copy and paste the ABAP code to the source code editor:
+After all the above steps are done, we copy and paste the ABAP code to the source code editor:

 ![image](/assets/2023-12-09/060.png)

-And finally save and activate the whole function module.
+And finally, we save and activate the whole function module.

 ## How the code works

-In the first part the workplace name is translated into the capacity id by looking it up in table CRHD and KAKO.
+In the first part, the workplace name is translated into the capacity id by looking it up in table CRHD and KAKO.

 ![image](/assets/2023-12-09/070.png)